Yohan Viola

-Yohan Kely Viola Sánchez (born 21 October 1981 in San Juan de la Maguana) is a footballer from the Dominican Republic, who currently plays for FC Cadenazzo.
+Yohan Kely Viola Sánchez (born 21 October 1981) is a Dominican footballer who plays as a striker for FC Cadenazzo.

 Career

+Viola was born in San Juan de la Maguana.

-He previously played for FC Chiasso (2003-2004), AC Lugano (2004-2006), FC Winterthur (2006–08) in the Swiss Challenge League, GC Biaschesi at Swiss 1.
+He previously played for Chiasso (2003–2004), Lugano (2004–2006), FC Winterthur (2006–08) in the Swiss Challenge League, GC Biaschesi at Swiss 1.
 Liga and FC Fribourg.

-International

-Viola made an appearance for the Dominican Republic national football team in a qualifying match for the 2010 FIFA World Cup.
+Viola made an appearance for the Dominican Republic national team in a qualifying match for the 2010 FIFA World Cup.

 Personal life

 He also holds an Italian passport.